McHale's Navy: Captain Binghamton

 As a running gag, Binghamton is forever being knocked down (usually by Parker or Carpenter) or covered with something messy (also usually because of Parker).
 Blind without his glasses, Binghamton also has his glasses knocked or taken off (to keep him from seeing something) a number of times.
 Occasionally, he is seen throwing darts at a picture of McHale.
 His catchphrases are: "What in the name of the Blue Pacific" or "What in the name of Nimitz (or Halsey)?" (as when he sees gambling or native dancing girls on McHale's Island) and "What is it, wha', wha', wha', what?!" (usually in response to McHale's "Well-a, well-a, well-a").

 A running gag has a frustrated Binghamton looking up and saying, "Why me?
 Why is it always me?" (also used by Tinker in one episode) or "Somebody up there hates me!"
 His favorite catchphrase is "I could just scream!" which was once used by McHale, Carpenter and even Fuji.
 The only time Binghamton ever gets even with the PT-73 crew is in McHale's Navy Joins the Air Force when he orders the crew under the command of Ensign Parker to jump off a dock into the water.
 In the pilot episode, "An Ensign for McHale", the sign outside Binghamton's office reads "Capt.
 R.F.
 Binghamton, U.S.N.R." even though his name is later established to be Wallace Burton Binghamton.

+In "McHale the Desk Commando", McHale learns what a tough job Binghamton has when he replaces Binghamton as base commander of Taratupa.
+This is done so Binghamton does not have to face tough-as-nails Admiral "Iron Pants" Rafferty (Philip Ober), who is inspecting naval installations (an episode with a young Raquel Welch as Lt.
+Wilson).